Disclosure: Visit Lindsborg sponsored this post, however, all opinions are my own. All of the photos were taken by me.

 350 Degrees Bakery

-Freshly baked goodies await your arrival at 350 Degrees Bakery (125 N. Main).
+Freshly baked goodies await your arrival at 350 Degrees Bakery (118 S. Main).
 It is hard to choose between cinnamon rolls, muffins, cookies, and Swedish Kringler, a flaky puffed pastry.
 The Swedish specialties sell out quickly so plan to visit before the lunch hour.
+I recommend buying a bag of Rusk, which are pieces of cinnamon rolls double-baked to yummy goodness.
+They’re perfect for dunking into your coffee.
 Learn more here.

 White Peacock Coffee & Tea Company